remy13127/remy13127.github.io-src/content/einstein.md

 Title: Brownian motion
-Date: 2010-12-03 10:20
+Date: 2019-12-10 10:20
-Category: Python
+Category: Physics
-Tags: brownian motion, einstein, langevin, gaussian, random
+Tags: Diffusion, Stochastic
 Slug: brownian-motion
 Author: Rémy Torro
-Summary: Einstein's and Langevin's derivations of the Brownian motion.
+Summary: Einstein's and Langevin's respective derivations of the Brownian motion.

 > In 1827, botanist Robert Brown observed the jittery motion of pollen grains (*Clarkia pulchella*) suspended in water.
 He proved that this motion was not life-related but could not explain its origin.